xotomicro/.github/profile/README.md

 ## Welcome to the XotoMicro Repo
+> dynamic monolith with microservices boilerplate.
-> microservice boilerplate. (ask for token if needed)
+> ask for token if needed.

 ```shell
 # clone mono repo backend